 3. Check Messenger Servers

+Messages fail to send on Facebook Messenger when the company servers face an outage.
 You can confirm the issue by visiting Downdetector and searching for Messenger.
-If you notice heavy outrage spikes reported by other users, then it’s the issue from Facebook’s side.
+If you notice heavy outrage spikes reported by other users, it’s the issue from Facebook’s side.

 4. Enable Background Data Usage

 Are you trying to send large media or files over a mobile network on Messenger?
-You should enable background data usage for Messenger, Otherwise, the OS might kill/pause the app in the background.
+You should enable background data usage for Messenger; otherwise, the OS may kill/pause the app in the background.

 Step 1: Long-tap on the Messenger icon and open the app info menu.